| Appendix 5: Articles

 late due to floods in the area around the village and met

+farmers.
 Next, the minister went to No 34 Tractors

 Depot of Kawa Township Agricultural Mechanization Department